 The irony of inviting a former slave to be a keynote speaker for an Independence Day ceremony seemed to be lost on those planning the event.
 The cluelessness of the crowd astounds modern-day African-Americans—how could these celebrity gawkers have been so mindless as to invite a man to speak on the topic of American Independence when he himself was born into chattel slavery and was only free because he escaped “illegally”.
 In 1852, at the time of the speech, millions of African-Americans were enslaved by the country that had the temerity to label itself “The Land of the Free”.

-Understandably, Douglass, like most former slaves, viewed this holiday as the epitome of American hypocrisy.
+Understandably, Douglass, like most free and enslaved Blacks, viewed this holiday as the epitome of American hypocrisy.

 Known for his extraordinary oratory skills, Frederick Douglass had become a bit of a celebrity which was likely a factor in the decision to invite him to speak.
 What was probably not expected was what Douglass said which has become one of his best known pieces and stands as a reminder that the 4th of July does not hold the same meaning for all Americans.